arrayfire/arrayfire/docs/pages/indexing.md

 \end{bmatrix}
 \f]

+Boolean(b8) arrays can be used to index into another array.
+In this type of indexing the non-zero values will be selected by the boolean operation.
+If we want to select all values less than 5, we can pass a boolean expression into the parenthesis operator.

+\snippet test/index.cpp index_tutorial_boolean

+\f[
+out =
+\begin{bmatrix}
+0 \\ 1 \\ 2 \\ 3 \\ 4
+\end{bmatrix}
+\f]

 ## References and copies

-All ArrayFire indexing functions return af::array(technically its an array_proxy class but we will discuss that later** objects.
+All ArrayFire indexing functions return af::array(technically its an array_proxy class but we will discuss that later) objects.
 These objects may be new arrays or they may reference the original array depending on the type of indexing that was performed on them.
 If an array was indexed using another af::array or it was indexed using the af::approx functions, then a new array is created.
 It does